Android Oreo Update Comes To Galaxy Note 8, LG V30, And Razer Phone

 — Android Authority (@AndroidAuth) March 29, 2018

 Meanwhile, Razer Phone is skipping the Android Oreo 8.0 version and will go straight with Android Oreo 8.1 in April, Razer said via its Twitter account.
-However, if you own a Razer Phone and wants to experience the latest Android OS, a developer preview can already be downloaded manually, Android Central reports.
+However, if you own a Razer Phone and want to experience the latest Android OS, a developer preview can be downloaded manually, Android Central reported.

 Some of the new features of Android Oreo include the picture-in-picture mode, autofill passwords that can also be linked to third-party password managers, battery “vitals,” granular notifications, smart text selection, notification alert snooze, expanded Instant App Games, night light intensity adjustment, home screen widgets and shortcuts, and redesigned emojis.